Firdawws/healthconnect/README.md

 4. Installation

-To set up the Telemedicine Web Application locally, follow these steps:
+To set up Health Connect locally, follow these steps:

 Clone the repository from GitHub: git clone <repository_url>
 Navigate to the project directory: cd telemedicine-web-application